 FAIRTRADE lemon

-Zaytoun FAIRTRADE Palestinian olive oil
+Zaytoun FAIRTRADE olive oil

-to taste FAIRTRADE freshly ground black pepper
+salt and FAIRTRADE ground black pepper

 Method